streetwriters/notesnook/docs/help/contents/rich-text-editor/headings-and-collapsible-sections.md

 :::tabs key:platform
 == Desktop/Web
-1. Hover over the heading — the chevron fades in just after the last word.
+1. Hover over the heading — the chevron fades in immediately after the last word.
 2. Click it.
 Everything below the heading is hidden and the chevron rotates to point right.
 3. Click it again to unfold the section.
 == Mobile